Security Threats: 3 You Know and 1 You Should

 Ransomware is a type of malware that restricts access, encrypts files, or even stops you from using your systems.
 Like viruses, ransomware can enter the company through insecure endpoints or unsuspecting users.

 While virus protections also protect against ransomware, no protection is perfect.
 You need to be ready to respond and recover in the event of a successful cyber attack.
-Here are some solutions and services you should have in place:
+This includes implementing solutions and services, and ensuring you have the proper protocols in place.

 - Backup your data and system images, in the cloud, to ensure your ability to restore and recover